matthewjhenry/matthewjhenry.github.io/_pages/about.md

 # Work in progress

-**Henry, M.**, E. Bednarz, and J. Haywood : How Much does Latitude Matter for Stratospheric Aerosol Injection in UKESM1?
+**Henry, M.**, E. Bednarz, J. Haywood, and D.MacMartin : How Does the Latitude of Stratospheric Aerosol Injection Affect the Climate in UKESM1?
 [10-min presentation](https://youtu.be/_wlVsE3XQLE), pre-print coming soon.

 **Henry, M.**, H. Hirasawa, J. Haywood, and P. Rasch : Sea-Salt Injection to Cool the Arctic : an Earth System Model Comparison.

+Jordan, G. and **M. Henry** : Effect of IMO2020 regulations on climate in UKESM1.
 <br/>